Walter E. Bachman

-Biography
+Early life and education

-Bachman was born in 1880 and raised in Phillipsburg, New Jersey.
+Bachman was born on March 19, 1879, in Phillipsburg, New Jersey.

+Career

 After graduation, he served as an assistant football coach at Allegheny College in Meadville, Pennsylvania.
 He then served as the seventh head coach of the Texas A&M Aggies from 1905 to 1906 finishing with a record of 13–3.

 Bachman also had a career in professional football.
 In 1902 he played for the Philadelphia Phillies of the first National Football League.
 After the season ended, he became a member of the "New York team" during the World Series of Football The team was heavily favored to win the 5 team tournament, and featured professional football stars Blondy Wallace, Charlie Gelbert and Ben Roller.
 However, the team was eliminated in the opening match in a 5–0 loss to the Syracuse Athletic Club.

-In 1906 he became a yardmaster for the Lehigh Valley Railroad until his retirement in 1944.
+In 1906, he became a yardmaster for the Lehigh Valley Railroad until his retirement in 1944.

+Death

 He died on November 11, 1958, at Easton Hospital in Easton, Pennsylvania.